MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/format-and-lint/eslint/errors-warnings.md

 ## Handle errors and warnings

 ESLint will give a non-zero exit code if there are an errors.
-This can be useful in CI or in chaining commands like `eslint . && npm run foo`.
+This can be useful in CI, git hooks or in chaining commands like `eslint . && npm run foo`.

+You may want your CI to **not** fail a deploy just because of just style warnings.
+This is the default behavior.

+Note lack of `--fix` flag below, so these are just checks.

 ### Hide warnings